tfentonz/sinatra_template/README.md

-sinatra_template
+Sinatra template
 ================

-A base Sinatra application template with ActiveRecord and MySQL.
+A base Sinatra application template with ActiveRecord, MySQL and Erb.